-Our call to educate, to teach and share the Word is made manifest in schools, universities, and seminaries.
-In basic literacy programs and vocational schools.
-We also do it through communication: books, radio, print media, social media, and more.
+Our call to educate, teach and share the Word is made manifest in schools, universities and seminaries—in basic literacy programs and vocational schools.
+We also strive to educate through communication: books, radio, print media, social media and more.

-We often take for granted the fact that education is valuable.
-It is a universally accepted axiom, like the fact that the earth is round.
-But when was the last time you stopped to ask why education is valuable and why it is a uniquely human good that ought to be accessible to all people?
+With virtually unlimited access to education in the United States, we often take its true value for granted.
+When was the last time you stopped to ask why education is valuable and why it is a uniquely human good that ought to be available to all people?

-In simplest terms, education matters because it cultivates the beautiful gift of human reason, our capacity for intelligence, creativity, language, and consciousness that sets us apart from the rest of the created order.
+In simplest terms, education matters because it cultivates the gift of human reason, our capacity for intelligence, creativity, language and consciousness that sets us apart from the rest of the created world.

 In the context of our Catholic missionary service around the world, Divine Word Missionaries are committed to the primary importance of education in the life of each human person and to offering access to education wherever they are called to minister and serve.

-Here’s a look at some recent statistics and facts about the state of global education.
+Here’s a look at some recent statistics about the state of global education, including facts about the link between education and poverty.

 Catholic religious orders have a long history of promoting and offering education to the most vulnerable and marginalized.
 Long before governments and nations began to take responsibility for offering education to their citizens, the Catholic Church was the center of education and learning in Europe through monastic and cathedral-based schools.

-When Catholic missionary orders first traveled to distant countries to serve people and spread the Gospel, many brought along a high regard for education.
-Missionaries have established parishes, hospitals, and orphanages around the world, but primarily they have established schools.
+Catholic missionaries have established parishes, hospitals and orphanages around the world, but primarily they have established schools.
 Arguably, giving young people access to education does more to improve the lives of communities and countries than any other act of service.

 School With a Difference: